mmakos/HPC/README.md

 Then, based on classified poses we can monitor human movement and e.g. detect falls.

 ## Architecture basics
-Solution is based on body keypoints which are detectedusing [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library.
+Solution is based on body keypoints which are detected using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library.
 System estimates human body's keypoints with OpenPose and converts them into small abstract image which represents theirs positions in 3D space trough multiple frames (so it's in facet 4D space).
 Columns of this image represents sequent frames, rows represents different keypoints and color represent 3D position (B-x, G-y, R-D).
 So example image for 15 keypoints and only RGB camera looks like:<br>